toov00/CVE_SCRAPER/README.md

 # CVE Fetcher

-A Python tool for monitoring and analyzing Common Vulnerabilities and Exposures (CVEs) from the National Vulnerability Database.
-This is designed as the first component of a larger security monitoring system that tracks CVEs and evaluates their relevance to blockchain protocols and smart contract ecosystems.
+A Python tool that monitors the National Vulnerability Database (NVD) for Common Vulnerabilities and Exposures (CVEs) and filters them based on user-defined keywords to identify relevant security threats.

 ## What It Does